moise-mulungu/mixed-react-projects/project-info/teamdm/tech/devtools/devtools.md

 5. Console: You can execute JavaScript code in the browser's context, log messages, inspect objects, and even interactively experiment with code.

-6. Mobile device emulation: DevTools allows you to emulate various mobile devices and test how your web application behaves on different screen sizes and resolutions.
+6. Mobile device emulation: DevTools allows you to emulate various mobile devices and test how your web application and UX behaves on different screen sizes and resolutions.

 ## how to open chrome devtools